Treatment of the carcinoid syndrome

 More than 90 percent of patients with the carcinoid syndrome have metastatic disease, typically involving the liver, with primary tumors in the distal small intestine or proximal colon (midgut).
 Rare exceptions are bronchial and ovarian carcinoids, which can rarely release hormones directly into the systemic circulation, thereby producing symptoms without metastases.
 When it does occur, carcinoid syndrome associated with bronchial carcinoids is often atypical; episodes of flushing and/or diaphoresis may be accompanied by other symptoms, such as tremor, periorbital edema, lacrimation, salivation, and edema.
 (See "Clinical features of the carcinoid syndrome", section on 'Bronchial carcinoid variant syndrome'.)

 This topic provides an overview of treatment for patients with symptoms of the carcinoid syndrome.
 Diagnosis of the carcinoid syndrome, radiologic staging, tumor localization, histologic assessment of carcinoid tumors, and presentation, treatment, prognosis, and posttreatment surveillance of patients with localized and metastatic carcinoid are discussed in detail elsewhere.
-(See "Diagnosis of the carcinoid syndrome and tumor localization" and "Pathology, classification, and grading of neuroendocrine tumors arising in the digestive system", section on 'Pathology, tumor classification, and nomenclature' and "Staging, treatment, and posttreatment surveillance of non-metastatic well-differentiated neuroendocrine (carcinoid) tumors" and "Metastatic well-differentiated gastroenteropancreatic neuroendocrine tumors: Presentation, prognosis, imaging, and biochemical monitoring" and "Metastatic gastroenteropancreatic neuroendocrine tumors: Local options to control tumor growth and symptoms of hormone hypersecretion", section on 'Surgical resection'.)
+(See "Diagnosis of the carcinoid syndrome and tumor localization" and "Pathology, classification, and grading of neuroendocrine tumors arising in the digestive system", section on 'Pathology, tumor classification, and nomenclature' and "Staging, treatment, and posttreatment surveillance of nonmetastatic, well-differentiated gastrointestinal tract neuroendocrine (carcinoid) tumors" and "Metastatic well-differentiated gastroenteropancreatic neuroendocrine tumors: Presentation, prognosis, imaging, and biochemical monitoring" and "Metastatic gastroenteropancreatic neuroendocrine tumors: Local options to control tumor growth and symptoms of hormone hypersecretion", section on 'Surgical resection'.)

 - Kulke MH, Mayer RJ.
 Carcinoid tumors.
 N Engl J Med 1999; 340:858.